 Sciences

 Health Science Broad Field Associate of Science Degree

 The Health Science Broad Field Associate in Science is designed to transfer to related health sciences baccalaureate degree programs at system universities.
 The program provides a general health sciences background.
 Students can select specific electives based on the university program they are interested in transferring to such as dental hygiene, exercise science, cardiopulmonary rehabilitation, community health, biology, or nursing.

 Required Program Courses

 AMIN 1050 Anishinaabeg of Lake Superior

 BIOL 1101 General Biology I

 BIOL 2005 Nutrition

 BIOL 2010 Microbiology

-BIOL 2020/2021 Anatomy and
+BIOL 2020/2021 Anatomy and Physiology I/II

-Physiology I/II

 CHEM 1010 General Chemistry I

 ENGL 1101 College Composition

 ENGL 1102 Advance College Composition

 MATH 1010 College Algebra

 MATH 1030 Introduction to Statistics

 PHIL 2010 Ethics

 PSYC 2001 General Psychology

 PSYC 2010 Developmental Psychology

 SOC 1001 Introduction to Sociology

 SPCH 1020 Interpersonal Communication One additional 3 credit course of the student's choice is to be selected to reach the 60 credit requirement for the A.S. degree.
 Environmental Science The Environmental Science program at Fond du Lac Tribal and Community College is intended to be an introductory science sequence with an emphasis on ecosystem interactions and human impacts on the environment.
 Environmental scientists work toward the defining and solving of environmental problems caused by human activity.
 Environmental Science at FDLTCC includes course work in Geospatial Technologies, which is an inceasingly important tool in evaluation and planning in the field.
 Graduates are qualified to transfer to institutions offering a bachelor's degree in Environmental Science/Studies, Biology, and many other related fields.
+Upon completion of a bachelor's degree, students are qualified for a variety of jobs in the biological sciences as well as consulting and teaching.
+Graduates of the associate of science degree program may also qualify for entry level environmental or natural resources technician positions with the public and private sector.

 Associate of Science Degree

 Required General Education Courses

 AMIN 1050 Anishinaabeg of Lake Superior

 ENGL 1101 College Composition

 ENGL 1102 Advanced College Composition

-MATH 1010 College Algebra
+MATH 1010 College Algebra OR

-OR
+On

 MATH 1030 Introduction to Statistics

 The student must complete one additional course from each Goal area

 Goal 5: History and the Social and Behavioral Science (Group 1)

 Goal 6: Humanities and Fine Arts (not PHIL)

 Required Program Courses

 BIOL 1101 General Biology I

 BIOL 1102 General Biology II

 BIOL 1060 Environmental Science

 BIOL 1065 Ecology of Minnesota

 BIOL 2050 Principles of Ecology

 GEOL 1001 Introductory Geology

 GEOG 1030 Environmental Conservation

 GEOG 1050 Introduction to Geographic Information Systems

 GEOG 2030 Remote Sensing of the Environment

 GEOG 2050 Practical Applications in GIS

 PHIL 2070 Environmental Ethics

-Associate of Arts Degree Option To earn an Associate of Arts degree in addition to the Associate of Science degree outlined above, the student must complete a course from each of the following MnTC goal areas: 1.
-Communication (SPCH 1010 Public Speaking or SPCH 1020 Interpersonal Communication) 8.
+Associate of Arts Degree Option To earn an Associate of Arts degree in addition to the Associate of Science degree outlined above, the student must complete a course from each of the following MnTC goal areas: - 1.
+Communication (SPCH 1010 Public Speaking or SPCH 1020 Interpersonal Communication) - 8.
 Global Perspective (one course which may have been completed if the selected Humanities course also meets goal 8.)
 Physical Education (two courses)